ecomachio/bookingapp/README.md

 ## Deployment

 The app is deployed GitHub Pages. it its deployed automatically when a new commit is pushed to the main branch.
-⚠️ Github pages is not adequate for a single page application. it doesn't support client-side routing. (see [improvents](#improvents))
+⚠️ Github pages is not adequate for a single page application. it doesn't support client-side routing. (see [Improvements](#improvements))

 ## Improvements